wemaxon/tichu-card-detection/README.md

 artifacts/test/             existing generated test outputs
 ```

+## Generating the training data
+The dataset is generated from either card scans or individual card videos.
+Card Symbols are extracted, labeled, randomly overlapped and augmented in this [notebook](notebooks\creating_playing_cards_dataset.ipynb).

-## Using Label Studio
+## Annotation with Label Studio
 Label Studio is used to manually annotate datasets.
 It is installed in a seperate python virtual environment.
+Datasets can be preannotated using one of the trained yolo models.

 #### Install and launch
 ```powershell